VanuatuN/MM/README.md

 The PCs analysis shows that first 5 PCs expaling more the 90% of the total variability in the dataset.
 While <br>

 PC 1 explains XX % <br>
 PC 2 explains XX % <br>
 PC 3 explains XX % <br>

-There is also a clear clustering of the data points in PCs space, suggesting that data clusters are separated and can be further analyses succesfully with machine learning methods.
+There is also a clear clustering of the data points in PCs space (Figure 2), suggesting that data clusters are separated and can be further analysed succesfully with machine learning methods.

 ![image](https://github.com/VanuatuN/MM/assets/23639320/bdf28b5c-0a2c-4b23-94bf-53932a34bddf)
 Figure 2.
 First 3 PCAs plotted in a 3D space.